Glitched-Out/zero-sievert-mods/PDA for Prices in Hunts/README.md

-# ZERO Sievert MOD: PDA for advanced information
+# ZERO Sievert MOD: PDA for Advanced Prices in Hunts

 ## Description

-The player will now have a PDA that will allow him to consult advanced information about the items he collects during a hunt.
+Now our brave hunter has acquired a PDA (Personal Digital Assistant), which will receive by radio frequency an updated price list from the radios of nearby merchants.
+In future updates it will be mandatory to install an Intelligence Center module (or something like that) in order to receive advanced information.

 The PDA will display information such as:
 - Selling price of each item (and of the stack)